Astrobubu/MasjidSilence/README.md

-# MosqueSilence

-**Respectful silence, automatically.**
+ ![Banner](screenshots/banner.png)

-MosqueSilence auto‑silences your phone when you’re inside a mosque and restores normal sound when you leave.
+### MosqueSilence auto‑silences your phone when you’re inside a mosque and restores normal sound when you leave.
 It runs quietly in the background using a curated mosque catalog plus your own saved locations.
- ![Banner](screenshots/banner.png)

 ---

 ## Screenshots

-> Replace these with your actual links or files in `docs/`.

 | Main screen | Side screen |
 |---|---|